Application Process for Retail Intermediaries

 The Central Bank will acknowledge receipt of an application for authorisation submitted by the applicant within 3 working days of receipt.

-In the event of the applicant failing to respond to a request from the Central Bank for further and/or subsequent information, after 20 working days the application may not be considered further by the Central Bank (see Guidance Note).
+In the event of the applicant failing to respond to a request from the Central Bank for additional information within 20 working days, the Central Bank will follow the dormancy process, as set out in Stage 3 above.

 The Central Bank will notify the applicant of the outcome of the Assessment Phase of the application process as follows: